Trees and neighbours

 If you simply ignore the notice, the council can enter your property and carry out the work itself.
 You will have to bear the cost and may also be fined.
 In an emergency where there is imminent danger to life, property or roading, the council can do this at your cost with only verbal notice being provided beforehand.
 But it cannot do more than is necessary to prevent danger.

-If you want to plant trees or shrubs on council land, you must get permission first.
-It is an offence to do this without authorisation.
+If you want to plant trees or shrubs on council land, you must get permission.
 Illegal plantings can interfere with drains or public works, or they may be considered inappropriate for a particular environment.
 It is also an offence to remove or damage trees or shrubs growing on council reserves, except within the normal scope of abatement.

 If a tree owner and an aggrieved neighbour can't agree on what to do, several courses of action are open.

 Both mediators and arbitrators are available to help resolve a dispute.